muyun/dev.kbs/blog/pages/language/2021-01-18-notes-tv-shows.md

 abstract: "notes about TV shows like 'Friends' "
 ---

+#### S05E17
+> I don't think we've meeT. i'm Ross.
+> Listen.
+I know this may sound a little .
+> **Would u maybe wanna grab a cup of coffee sometime or** .
+> Sure, That will be nice.
+> I will give u a call.
+>

+> Is that what this all have been about?
+> I tell you the truth.
+I'm more excited about where we aree right now.
+> we pass the beginning, and **still be around each other all the time**,
+> I think that's pretty **incredible**.
+And the fact that this is happening all with u.
+I think that's pretty exciting.

 #### S05E15
 > I'm still not done **wanting to talk to you**.
 > Just tell me **what I need to do to make things right**.